 JEVTANA may cause fertility problems in males.
 This may affect your ability to father a child.
 Talk to your HCP if you have concerns about fertility.

 Tell your HCP about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 JEVTANA can interact with many other medicines.
 Do not take any new medicines without asking your HCP first.
 Your HCP will tell you if it is safe to take the new medicine with JEVTANA.

-Common side effects of JEVTANA include:
+The most common side effects of JEVTANA include:

 Tell your HCP if you have any side effect that bothers you or that does not go away.
-These are not all the possible side effects of JEVTANA.
-For more information, ask your HCP or pharmacist.

 By phone: 1-833-WE+CARE

 (1-833-930-2273), Mon – Fri, 9 AM – 8 PM ET